richardartoul/richardartoul.github.io/_posts/2015-07-16-promises-coroutines.markdown

 Combining Generators and Promises
 =================================

-Ok, now that we have a basic understand of promises and generators, how can we combine these to write elegant and easy-to-understand asychronous code?
+Ok, now that we have a basic understanding of promises and generators, how can we combine them to write elegant and easy-to-understand asychronous code?
 Well first, lets take a look at the problem we're trying to solve:

-{% highlight javascript linenos %}
+{% highlight js linenos %}
 var ajaxFunction = function(val) {
   promisifiedAjaxCall(val).then(function(result1) {
     anotherPromisifiedAjaxCall().then(function(result2) {